MonisolaOye/Superstore-Dataset/README.md

-3. **Total Quantities Sold**
+3. _**Total Quantities Sold**_

-The CAST function was used to convert the integer to FLOAT64 and the SUM was used to find the total quantity sold
+The CAST function was used to convert the integer to FLOAT64 and the SUM was used to find the total quantity sold as shown in the image below;

 ```sql
 SELECT CAST(SUM(Quantity) AS FLOAT64) as Total_Quantities